Wanrong: Tianjin diary entries

 On 25 June 1931, she wrote:

 In an undated entry, she wrote:

-In Wanrong's journal entry of 30 April 1931, she said she had got seriously ill three times during her seven years in Tianjin.
+In Wanrong's journal entry of 30 April 1931, she said she was seriously ill three times during her seven years in Tianjin.
 According to her journals, she still had several chronic diseases such as "panasthenia" (neurasthenia) and irregular menstruation.
-At Puyi's insistence in a discussion about illness and the effects of opium on pregnancy, as noted in Wanrong's diary entry of 30 September 1931, she continued to smoke opium.
+Despite Puyi's insistence in a discussion about illness and the effects of opium on pregnancy, as noted in Wanrong's diary entry of 30 September 1931, she continued to smoke opium.

 On 1 October 1931, she wrote, referencing Wenxiu's asking for divorce with Puyi as treason, "It was the lunar 20 August.
 The Emperor talked about the treasonous act with me.
 I asked: 'is what was said in the press true?'
 The Emperor said: 'it's nothing but rumors.'"
 Wanrong further wrote in another entry on the same day, recounting what she had told Puyi: "...I said: If you live alone I would know that.
 If you always find some excuse for going out alone, I would know that you have allowed her to live alone.
 If you go to see her, I would also know about it."

-Puyi noted in his memoir he began to feel "great resentment" for Wanrong after she drove Wenxiu away and consequently neglected her to the point Wanrong did not tell him of her feelings and he rarely spoke to her.
+Puyi noted in his memoir he began to feel "great resentment" for Wanrong after she drove Wenxiu away and consequently neglected her, to the point that they almost never spoke to each other.